 Assuming the royalty due in the first month is $200, the variable consideration is also allocated between the two licenses according to the relative standalone selling price method.
 The $111 of revenue related to License Y is recognized, but the $89 related to License X will be recognized as a liability until the performance obligation has been satisfied (the license is transferred).
 After License X has been transferred, the liabilities from the first three months of royalties will be reversed and recognized as revenue.
 Subsequent sales-based royalties will be recognized as revenue for their full amount since the two performance obligations have been completed.
 The table below shows a summary of the calculations for the fixed contract price and the royalty from the first month.

 After variable consideration has been estimated, an entity must allocate the variable consideration to the performance obligations.
-The revenue standard provides two criteria to determine if the consideration should be attributed to one or more, but not all of the performance obligations.
-If both of the criteria are met, the variable consideration must be allocated to those performance obligations alone.
-This process is a significant change from ASC 605 to ASC 606 and may result in some companies recognizing revenue earlier in certain situations.
+Usually, the consideration will be allocated to all performance obligations using the relative standalone selling price method.
+However, the standard provides two criteria to determine if the consideration should be attributed to one or more, but not all, of the performance obligations.
+If both of the criteria are met, the variable consideration must be allocated to the related performance obligations.